Ratstail91/Toy/c-api/toy_literal_h.md

 # toy_literal.h

-This header defines the structure `Toy_Literal`, which is used extensively throughout Toy to represent values of some kind.
+This header defines the literal structure, which is used extensively throughout Toy to represent values of some kind.

 The main way of interacting with literals is to use a macro of some kind, as the exact implementation of `Toy_Literal` has and will change based on the needs of Toy.